django-cms/djangocms-frontend/docs/source/index.rst

 * **Effortless Development of Custom Frontend Components**: Create reusable frontend components with ease, utilizing simple templates and declarative form classes.
-These components can function both as CMS plugins and within standard Django templates. ​
+These components can function both as CMS plugins and within standard Django templates.

 * **Framework-Agnostic Design**: Maintain flexibility in your project's design by decoupling plugins from specific versions of a CSS framework.
-This ensures that updating frameworks in the future doesn't necessitate rebuilding your site's plugin structure. ​
+This ensures that updating frameworks in the future doesn't necessitate rebuilding your site's plugin structure.

-* **Pre-Integrated Bootstrap 5 Components**: Access a ready-to-use collection of Bootstrap 5 components, streamlining the process of building responsive and modern interfaces. ​
+* **Built-in Bootstrap 5 Components**: Access a ready-to-use collection of Bootstrap 5 components, streamlining the process of building responsive and modern interfaces.

 * **Extensibility**: Enhance your project by creating custom frontend components with minimal code.
-The system is designed to be extended both within individual projects and through separate theme applications. ​
+The system is designed to be extended both within individual projects and through separate theme applications.

-* **Consistent User Experience**: Utilize plugins as UI components throughout your project, promoting a cohesive and uniform user interface. ​
+* **Consistent User Experience**: Utilize plugins as UI components throughout your project, promoting a cohesive and uniform user interface.

 *************
  Description